allenai/vampire/README.md

 ## Inspect topics learned

-During training, we output the learned topics after each epoch in the serialization directory.
+During training, we output the learned topics after each epoch in the serialization directory, under `model_logs/vampire_topics`.

-Check out the `best_epoch` field in `model_logs/vampire/metrics.json`, which corresponds to when NPMI is highest during training.
+After your model is finished training, check out the `best_epoch` field in `model_logs/vampire/metrics.json`, which corresponds to the training epoch at which NPMI is highest.

-Then look at the corresponding epoch's file in `model_logs/vampire/topics/`.
+Then open up the corresponding epoch's file in `model_logs/vampire/topics/`.

 ## Use VAMPIRE with a downstream classifier